-—Unsolicited Block Ack Extension Parameters field format
+Figure 81—Unsolicited Block Ack Extension Parameters field format

 The A-MSDU Supported subfield is set to 1 to indicate that the STA supports an A-MSDU carried in a QoS Data frame sent under the unsolicited block ack extension.
-It is set to zero otherwise. the STA has advertised.
+It is set to zero otherwise.

+The Multi-TID Supported subfield is set to 1 to indicate that the STA supports multiple TIDs in unsolicited block ack agreements.
+An EDMG STA that advertises support for Multi-TID in an Unsolicited Block Ack Extension element also populates the EDMG Multi-TID Capability sub-field defined in 9.4.250.6.

+An EDMG STA that does not advertise support for Multi-TID capability via the EDMG Multi-TID Capability sub-field defined in 9.4.250.6, sets the Multi-TID Subfield in an Unsolicited Block Ack Extension element to zero.

 The Buffer Size subfield is an integer ranging from 1 to 1024 that indicates the number of buffers available for each unsolicited block ack extension agreement.

 The Block Ack Timeout Value field is defined in 9.4.1.15.

+Instruct the Editor to add the following paragraph after the first paragrapgh in Section 10.25.10.6:

+The Multi-TID variant shall not be used by the originator if the recipient has not set the the Multi-TID Support bit in the Unsolicited Block Ack Extension Parameters field in the Unsolicited Block Ack Extension element.

 Instruct the Editor to add the following paragraph after the second paragrapgh in Section 10.63.1.

-An EDMG STA with dot11AMPDUwithMultipleTIDOptionImplemented set to true and supports unsolicited block ack agreement may set the Multi-TID Support subfield of the advertied Unsolicited Block Ack Extension Parameters field of the Unsolicited Block Ack Extension element it transmits to 1, otherwise set to zero to indicate Multi TID is not supported under Unsolicited block ack agreement.
+An EDMG STA with dot11AMPDUwithMultipleTIDOptionImplemented set to true and that supports unsolicited block ack agreement may set the Multi-TID Supported subfield of the Unsolicited Block Ack Extension Parameters field of Unsolicited Block Ack Extension elements it sends to 1.
+Otherwise, the EDMG STA shall set the Multi-TID Supported subfield to zero to indicate that multi-TID is not supported under an unsolicited block ack agreement.

 Instruct the Editor to modify paragraph 3 in Section 10.62.1: